Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 - Increase the Air Circulation – Increasing the airflow to and around each piece of wood is one of the best ways to speed up the entire drying process.
 If possible, stack the wood on a rack off the ground.
 This will allow the air to flow underneath.
 Along the same lines, don’t stack the wood against a wall; there is no way for air to circulate behind the wood.

 - Let the Sun do the Work – Spreading your freshly cut logs on a sidewalk, driveway, or drying rack out in the sun is another great way to speed up the process.
 Having each piece of wood exposed to the sun is helpful.
 In stacks, the bottom pieces won’t dry as fast because they’re out of direct sunlight.
 Some people don’t have enough room to do this, which is understandable.
-Instead, pay close attention to the top layer of firewood as they will dry faster.
+Instead, pay close attention to the top layer of firewood as it will dry faster.
 As they become dry, move them to your storage rack which will expose the second layer of wood to the sun.

 - Stacking the Right Way – Moisture mainly exits wood from the cut ends; not the center.
 For this reason, it’s best to have both ends of wood exposed to the wind.
 A rack of firewood stacked out in the open, with both sides exposed, will dry faster than a rack stacked against the side of a barn.